isomerpages/moe-anchorgreenpri/_about-us/School Info/School Rules and Regulations.md

 **4. Classroom Conduct**

 - Students are required to stand and greet the teachers before and after lessons.
 - No food and sweet drinks are to be consumed in the classroom except during the prescribed snack time.
-Only plain water is allowed to be consumed in class outside of the prescribed snack time.
+Only plain water is allowed to be consumed in class.
-- No student is to remain in the classroom during recess.
+- All students will proceed to the canteen during recess.
+They are not to stay in the classroom.
-- No student is to leave the classroom without the teacher’s permission.
+- Students will require the teacher’s permission before stepping out of the classroom.

 **5. Attire and Appearance**